krzysztofj1234567890/computer-science-basics-tutorials/aws/aws_databases.md

 ## Aurora Features

-- blue-green deployments: By using Amazon RDS Blue/Green Deployments, you can make changes to the database in the staging environment without affecting the production environment.
+- __blue-green deployments__: By using Amazon RDS Blue/Green Deployments, you can make changes to the database in the staging environment without affecting the production environment.
+  - you create a separate, synchronized copy of your production database to safely test changes before switching traffic — with minimal downtime (typically under a minute).
+  - ideal for:
+  - Major database version upgrades
+  - Schema changes
+  - Parameter group changes
+  - Performance testing
+  - Infrastructure changes (instance class, storage config)
-- export data to S3: You can export Aurora DB cluster data to an Amazon S3 bucket.
+- __export data to S3__: You can export Aurora DB cluster data to an Amazon S3 bucket.
 After the data is exported, you can analyze the exported data directly through tools like Amazon Athena or Amazon Redshift Spectrum
-- global databases: An Aurora global database is a single database that spans multiple AWS Regions, enabling low-latency global reads and disaster recovery from any Region-wide outage
+- __global databases__: An Aurora global database is a single database that spans multiple AWS Regions, enabling low-latency global reads and disaster recovery from any Region-wide outage
-- zero-ETL: Amazon Aurora zero-ETL integrations with Amazon Redshift is a fully managed solution for making transactional data available in Amazon Redshift after it's written to an Aurora cluster.
+- __zero-ETL__: Amazon Aurora zero-ETL integrations with Amazon Redshift is a fully managed solution for making transactional data available in Amazon Redshift after it's written to an Aurora cluster.
-- RDS proxy: Amazon RDS Proxy is a fully managed, highly available database proxy that makes applications more scalable by pooling and sharing established database connections.
+- __RDS proxy__: Amazon RDS Proxy is a fully managed, highly available database proxy that makes applications more scalable by pooling and sharing established database connections.
-- Serverless: Aurora Serverless v2 is an on-demand, auto-scaling feature designed to be a cost-effective approach to running intermittent or unpredictable workloads on Amazon Aurora.
+- __Serverless__: Aurora Serverless v2 is an on-demand, auto-scaling feature designed to be a cost-effective approach to running intermittent or unpredictable workloads on Amazon Aurora.
 It automatically scales capacity up or down as needed by your applications.

 ## Aurora global databases